Safeguarding Policy

 1. Principles

-We all have a shared responsibility to identify children and young people and adults who may be in need of extra help or who are suffering, or are likely to suffer, significant harm.
+We all have a shared responsibility to identify customers who may be at risk of harm or are suffering from harm.
 This is an inherent part of the Charity’s culture, as we adopt a “culture of vigilance” in relation to all of our stakeholders and the communities that we engage with.
-As part of our culture, we look to assess the risks and issues in a wider context in order to ascertain the potential social environments in which our learners (including apprentices) come from.
+As part of our culture, we look to assess the risks and issues in a wider context in order to ascertain the potential social environments in which our customers, staff and volunteers come from.

-We aim to embed a culture of safeguarding across the Charity by communicating practical guidelines to support the principles and aims of this policy, reinforced by eLearning training for all employees, self-employed contractors, volunteers and trustees to ensure our approach is robust and reflects best practice standards.
-Everyone should aim to ensure the welfare of children, young people and vulnerable adults first and foremost, checking your approach with one of our local safeguarding officers if you are unsure how to handle a safeguarding issue.
+We aim to embed a culture of safeguarding across the Charity by communicating practical guidelines to support the principles and aims of this policy.
+This is reinforced by an annual training programme for all employees, self-employed contractors, volunteers and trustees to ensure our approach is robust and we are all equipped to manage our responsibilities in line with best practice standards.
+Everyone should aim to ensure the welfare of every customer first and foremost, checking your approach with one of our local safeguarding officers if you are unsure how to handle a safeguarding issue.

 The Charity recognises:

-• Promoting a culture of respect for others, that fosters good relations and advances equality of opportunity
+• Promote a culture of respect for others, that fosters good relations and advances equality of opportunity

-• We aim to create a culture of vigilance in relation to our safeguarding approach, while continually developing our knowledge and practice accordingly
+• Aim to create a culture of vigilance in relation to our safeguarding approach, while continually developing our knowledge and practice accordingly

-• We will take all suspicions and allegations of abuse and/or poor practice seriously and will respond to them swiftly and appropriately
+• Take all suspicions and allegations of abuse and/or poor practice seriously and will respond to them swiftly and appropriately

-• It is not the responsibility of anyone working/volunteering at the Charity to decide whether or not abuse has taken place; it is their duty to act on any concerns by reporting them to the appropriate person
+• Expect everyone to report their concerns to the appropriate person where there is a possibility of abuse or neglect to a person or persons.
+It is not the responsibility of anyone working/volunteering at the Charity to decide whether or not abuse has taken place; it is their duty to act on any concerns by reporting them to the appropriate person

-• We will support people who report their concerns about abuse in good faith and will investigate their concerns, referring to the appropriate people where necessary
+• Will support people who report their concerns about abuse in good faith and will investigate their concerns, referring to the appropriate people where necessary

-• We will take all actions within our power to enable any child, young person or vulnerable adult to have the best outcomes
+• Will take all actions within our power to enable any customer to have the best outcomes

-• We recognise that safeguarding is not just about protecting any child, young person or vulnerable adult from deliberate harm and neglect, but also about broader aspects of care and education such as well-being (including mental health), first aid, special educational needs and/or disabilities, educational visits and online safety.
+• Recognise that safeguarding is not just about protecting customers, staff and volunteers from deliberate harm and neglect, but also about broader aspects of care and education such as wellbeing (including mental health), first aid, special educational needs and/or disabilities, educational visits and online safety.

 2. Key Definitions and Specific Forms of Abuse

-Safeguarding describes the actions we take to ensure the safety and well-being of children, young people, apprentices and vulnerable adults in our care.
+Safeguarding describes the actions we take to ensure the safety and wellbeing of customers accessing the Charity’s services.

 Abuse is a form of maltreatment.
 Somebody may abuse or neglect by inflicting harm or by failing to act to prevent harm.
 Abuse can take place wholly online, or technology may be used to facilitate offline abuse.
 Children may be abused by an adult or adults or by another child or children.